 * CREATES Food and Nutrition Research Center: https://www.crea.gov.it/alimenti-e-nutrizione https://www.alimentinutrizione.it ** U.S. Department of Agriculture, Agricultural Research Service.
 FoodData Central, 2019. https://fdc.nal.usda.gov

-If you are celiac, you can prepare the gluten-free Molly cake by using instead of 250 g of all-purpose flour 180 g of rice flour + 70 g of cornstarch; also check that rice flour, cornstarch, and baking powder have the label “gluten-free”.
+If you are celiac, you can make the gluten-free Molly cake by using instead of 250 g of all-purpose flour 180 g of rice flour + 70 g of cornstarch; also check that rice flour, cornstarch, and baking powder are labeled “gluten-free”.

 - 3 eggs (medium)